nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/ipv6-addressing.md

   noindex: false # false (default) or true
 ---

-## Network Split

-Oakestra makes use of the reserved private IPv6 subnet `fc00::/7` for its service addressing.

-It uses the following network split for IPv6 networking:
+Oakestra makes use of the reserved private IPv6 subnet `fc00::/7` for its service addressing and uses the following network split for IPv6 networking

 | Subnet                                                  | Subnet description                    | Tag        |
 |---------------------------------------------------------|---------------------------------------|------------|